Therapeutic Approach

 Experience a greater sense of calm and openness in natural surroundings

-Benefits of Walk and Talk Therapy
+Benefits of Walk & Talk Therapy

-Being outdoors can ease pressure, reduce stress, and help you open up more naturally.🌱 Grounding Through Nature
+Fresh Air, Clearer Mind – Being outdoors can ease pressure, reduce stress, and help you open up more naturally

 Somatic